krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 ## Fixed overhead.

 HPACK defines overhead as 32 bytes ({{!RFC7541}} Section 4.1).
-QCRAM adds some per-entry state, to track acknowledgment status and eviction reference count, and requires mechanisms to de-duplicate strings.
+QCRAM adds some per-entry state, to track acknowledgment status and eviction reference count.
 A larger value than 32 might be more accurate for QCRAM.

 ## Co-ordinated Packetization